apace100/origins-docs/docs/types/power_types/prevent_death.md

 }
 ```

-This example will always prevent the entity from dying and then apply the same effects as a Totem of Undying, e.g: clear all status effects on the entity an then apply Regeneration II, Fire Resistance I and Absorption I.
+This example will always prevent the entity from dying and then apply the same effects as a Totem of Undying, e.g: clear all status effects on the entity and then apply Regeneration II, Fire Resistance I and Absorption I.